espressomd/espresso/doc/sphinx/inter.rst

 distance of nodes of membranes that are not crossed and saturating with growing distance of nodes of crossed membranes.

-In order to work with the OIF objects, both of them need to be created using templates with keyword , because this implicitly sets up the bonded out-direction interaction, which computes the outward normal vector.
+In order to work with the OIF objects, both OIF objects need to be created using OifCellType class with keyword *normal=1*, because this implicitly sets up the bonded out-direction interaction, which computes the outward normal vector.